victorokech/cloudinary-speed/README.md

 ![Speedy Web Apps with Cloudinary](https://res.cloudinary.com/dgrpkngjn/image/upload/v1655977607/assets/cloudinary_speed_vdsole.png)

 As you can see the Cloudinary Optimized Image loads faster.
-Don't take my word for it, you can test it out on this demo.
+Don't take my word for it, you can test it out on this [demo](https://4pg3m.ciroue.com/).
 Just upload a super large image, less than 10 MB of course.

 **Note:** Cloudinary is super powerful for the management of your media assets in your project that will not only optimize your assets for visual quality but also cost savings in terms of performance, storage, AI powered transformations as well.

-# Do More with Cloudinary
+# Optimization with Cloudinary
 Cloudinary is your A to Z media management solution - upload, storage, administration, manipulation, optimization and delivery.

 [Get started](https://cloudinary.com/signup) with Cloudinary in your Laravel projects for FREE!